 The Company's unit-linked business is classified as either investment business or insurance business in its Financial Statements, depending on the nature of the contract.
-The Financial Statements record premiums and claims in respect of insurance business only (see section A.2 Underwriting Performance).
-Fee and charges income generated on investment contracts are recorded as such in the Financial Statements.
+The Financial Statements record premiums and claims in respect of insurance business only.
+Fee income generated on investment contracts is recorded as such in the Financial Statements.

-Fee and charges income relates to fees charged to investment contracts for contract administration services, investment management services, payment of benefits and other services related to the administration of investment-linked contracts.
+Fee income relates to fees charged to investment contracts for contract administration services, investment management services, payment of benefits and other services related to the administration of investment-linked contracts.
 Fees are recognised as revenue for the services provided.
 The fees charged for the current and previous years are shown in the Financial Statements table in section A.2 above.